jakeHaasBlog/Mandelbrot-Set-Fractal/README.md

 # Mandelbrot-Set-Fractal
-The mandelbrot set rendered using mass parallelism in the graphics card
+The mandelbrot set rendered using mass parallelism in the graphics card.
+The code that you probably care about is in src/game/GameLogicInterface.cpp, there are seperate functions for generating the set via the CPU and GPU.

 Controls